amemetov/sdc-term1-prj3-behav-cloning/README.md

 ### Extra Model
-Due testing the model on the track2 I noticed that I need to reduce the desired speed to get car on the track (15 mph comparing to 20 mph for track1).
+During testing the model on the track2, I noticed that I need to **reduce the desired speed** to get car on the track (15 mph comparing to 20 mph for track1).

-I decided that it would be better if the model will predict not only the steering but the speed too (instead of hardcoding the speed value in the code).
+I decided that it would be better if the model will **predict not only the steering but the speed too** (instead of hardcoding the speed value in the code).

-So I have implemented a model (I called it model2) which predicts 2 values: steering and speed.
+So I have implemented a model (I called it **model2**) which predicts 2 values: steering and speed.

 Files for model2:
 * [model2.py](model2.py)
 * [drive2.py](drive2.py)